Continue Learning Without a Degree Plan

 Note: The following information is for undergraduate non-degree seeking students ONLY.
-Students who have earned a Bachelor's degree or post-baccalaureate non-degree seekers,
+Students who have earned a Bachelor's degree or post-baccalaureate non-degree seekers, please visit Graduate Admissions.

 Students not seeking a degree from FGCU can take up to 30 credit hours of undergraduate courses at FGCU by applying for admission as a non-degree seeking student.

 Those seeking admission as a senior citizen non-degree seeker, must be at least 60 years of age in order to be considered for courses and complete and submit the appropriate senior citizen non-degree application.